Ergodicity in discrete-time quantum walks: Higher dimensional walks

 \section{Higher dimensional walks}

 In this section, we look at several models of higher-dimensional quantum walks.
 We start with a Fourier coined walk on $\Z^2$ in \S\,\ref{sec:fou}.
 This is an example of a so-called PUTO walk, see Section~\ref{sec:puto} for background.
 The PUTO model exhibits entanglement, and the spin space is of low dimension.
 We prove that the Fourier coined walk satisfies \eqref{e:flo}.
 We next proceed in \S\,\ref{subsec:QW_non-entangle} with non-entangled walks; these are well-defined on $\Z^d$ and have a spin space of high dimension.
-One of our aims there is to prove Proposition~\ref{prp:failhi}, but the section also contain many additional results.
-We conclude with a brief discussion of other models in \S\,\ref{sec:other}.
+We give classes of ergodic and non-ergodic walks.
+We conclude with a discussion of other models in \S\,\ref{sec:other}, through which we prove Proposition~\ref{prp:failhi}.